Whaka village remains closed to tourists as sinkhole filled in

 The woman was transferred to Waikato Hospital and remained in a serious but stable condition.

-The site would be monitored and the road would remain closed in the meantime, the council said in a statement today.
+The site would be monitored and the road would remain closed in the meantime, the council said in a statement.

 "People who do not need to be there are asked to stay away.
 The village has been temporarily closed to visitors by village management.